-4. Rating Factor 4: Leveraging Resources (9 Points)

-This factor addresses the ability of the applicant to secure resources and develop partnerships that can be combined with HUD's grant funds to achieve the program's purpose.
+4. Rating Factor 4: Leveraging Resources (9 points).
+This factor addresses the ability of the applicant to secure resources that can be combined with HUD's grant funds to achieve the program's purpose.

-HUD will consider the extent to which the applicant established partnerships with other entities to secure additional resources to increase the effectiveness of the proposed project activities.
-Resources may include funding or in-kind contributions, such as services or equipment, allocated for the purpose(s) of the project activities.
-Resources may be provided by governmental entities, public or private nonprofit organizations, for-profit private organizations, or other entities.
-Applicants may also establish partnerships with other program funding recipients to coordinate the use of resources in the target area.
-Overhead and other institutional costs (e.g., salaries, indirect costs, etc.) that the institution has waived may be counted.
+HUD will consider the extent to which the applicant established partnerships with other entities to secure additional resources to increase the effectiveness of the proposed program activities.
+Resources may include funding or in-kind contributions, such as services or equipment, allocated for the purpose(s) of the proposed project.
+Resources can be provided by governmental entities (e.g., Tribal, federal, and/or state governments), public or private nonprofit organizations, for-profit private organizations, or other entities.
+Overhead and other institutional costs (e.g., salaries, indirect costs) that the institution has waived can be counted.
 Examples of potential sources for outside assistance include:

-Federal, state, and local
+- Tribal, federal, state, and local governments

-governments
+- Tribally Designated Housing Entities

-Public Housing Agencies Local or national nonprofit
+- Local or national nonprofit organizations

-organizations

-• Financial institutions and/or private businesses
+- Banks and/or private businesses

-• Foundations
+- Foundations

-· Faith-based and other communitybased organizations.
+• Faith-based and other community-

+based organizations.

-To address this factor, an applicant must provide an outline in the application and have the original commitment letters, memoranda of understanding and/or agreements that show the extent and firm commitment of all proposed leveraged resources (including any commitment of resources from the applicant's own institution) that address the following information for each leveraged resource/fund on file at the time of application submission:
+To address this factor, an applicant must provide an outline in the application and have the original written commitment letters, memoranda of understanding and/or agreements that show the extent and firm commitment of all proposed leveraged resources (including any commitment of resources from the applicant's own institution) that address the following information for each leveraged resource/fund on file at the time of application submission:

-(1) The name of the organization and the executive officer authorizing the funds/goods and/or services (only applicable to the narrative section);
+(1) The name of the organization and the executive officer authorizing the funds/goods and/or services (Only applicable to the narrative section)